pykale/transparentML/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](https://github.com/pykale/transparentML/graphs/contributors)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 This repository contains a Jupyter book on [An Introduction to Transparent Machine Learning](https://www.turing.ac.uk/introduction-transparent-machine-learning), part of the [Alan Turing Institute](https://www.turing.ac.uk/)'s [online learning courses in responsible AI](https://www.turing.ac.uk/funding-call-online-learning-courses-responsible-ai).

-This course is developed as [a PyKale repository](https://github.com/pykale/transparentML) for deployment as [an Alan Turing Institute repository](https://github.com/alan-turing-institute/Intro-to-transparent-ML-course/).
+It is developed as [a PyKale repository](https://github.com/pykale/transparentML) for deployment as [an Alan Turing Institute repository](https://github.com/alan-turing-institute/Intro-to-transparent-ML-course/).

 The latest development version of this book is available at [pykale.github.io](https://pykale.github.io/transparentML/) and the latest stable version is deployed at [alan-turing-institute.github.io](https://alan-turing-institute.github.io/Intro-to-transparent-ML-course).